Cancel anytime

 Financial Performance

-Historical Performance: Historical performance data is readily available from financial data providers, but specific numbers would require real-time data fetching.
+Historical Performance: Historical performance data is readily available from financial websites for tracking the ETF's performance over time.

-Benchmark Comparison: The ETF's performance should closely track the performance of the FTSE Mexico RIC Capped Index, subject to tracking error and expense ratios.
+Benchmark Comparison: The ETF's performance is typically compared to the FTSE Mexico RIC Capped Index to assess tracking efficiency.

 Expense Ratio: 0.19